 Directly around the house are beds devoted solely to the herbs we use for making tea, from the fresh (not dried) leaves and flowers.
 The current list of plants (in the entire garden) is:

-agrimony, avocado, blackberry, catnip, chamomile, chrysanthemum, cistus, cleavers, comfrey, echinacea, evening primrose, fennel, giant hyssop, gorse, grape, guava, hawthorn, heather, hemp agrimony, honeysuckle, hyssop, jasmine, lavender, lemon balm, lemon geranium, lemon grass, lemon verbena, lime, liquorice, mallow, marigold, mexican tea, milk thistle, mint(s), mountain grape, nasturtium, nettle, olive, orange, passion fruit, peach, pennyroyal, perilla, plantain, portuguese green tea, raspberry, rosa rugosa, rosemary, rue, sage, self-heal, st john’s wort, strawberry tree, spanish tea, stevia, wild carrot, willow, wild strawberry, wormwood, yarrow.
+agrimony, avocado, blackberry, catnip, chamomile, chrysanthemum, cistus, cleavers, comfrey, echinacea, evening primrose, fennel, giant hyssop, gorse, grape, guava, hawthorn, heather, hemp agrimony, honeysuckle, hyssop, jasmine, lavender, lemon balm, lemon geranium, lemon grass, lemon verbena, lime, liquorice, mallow, marigold, mexican tea, milk thistle, mint(s), mountain grape, nasturtium, nettle, olive, orange, passion fruit, peach, pennyroyal, perilla, pine needles, plantain, portuguese green tea, raspberry, rosa rugosa, rosemary, rue, sage, self-heal, st john’s wort, strawberry tree, spanish tea, stevia, wild carrot, willow, wild strawberry, wormwood, yarrow.

 Tip – when sowing pips remove the shell first (if it has one).
 Tap gently with a hammer until you hear it crack.
+Sow immediately.
+Protect from badgers and mice.

 This has proved another good way to get more plants.
 Either taken from our own stock or keeping an eye out for trees in the neighbourhood.
 It’s very easy, just cut the fresh growth as soon as the leaves fall in autumn and pot them up.
 By the following autumn they are rooted and ready to plant out.
 We also encourage readers to send us cuttings from their plants (again we’ll refund the postage).
 Simply: